 In a large bowl whisk the marinade ingredients, including 2 tablespoons salt and 2 teaspoons pepper.
 Add the turkey breast to the bowl, turn to coat evenly with the marinade, and cover with plastic wrap.
 Alternatively, place the turkey breast in a jumbo resealable plastic bag and pour in the marinade.
 Press the air out of the bag and seal tightly.
 Turn the bag to distribute the marinade and place in a large bowl.
-Refrigerate the turkey for 12 hours, turning occasionally.
+Refrigerate the turkey for 12 to 18 hours, turning occasionally.

 Remove the turkey from the bowl or bag and pat dry with paper towels.
 Discard the marinade.
 Brush the turkey with oil, and allow to stand at room temperature for 1 hour before grilling.

 Place a large disposable foil pan directly on the Flavorizer® bars and underneath the cooking grate to catch the drippings (you may have to flatten the foil pan a bit, and that's okay).
 Note that the disposable foil pan should sit over unlit burners.
 Prepare the grill for indirect cooking over medium heat (350° to 450°F).

 Brush the cooking grates clean.
 Grill the turkey breast, skin side up, positioned over the foil pan, over indirect medium heat, with the lid closed, until the skin is golden and the internal temperature reaches 160° to 165°F in the thickest part of the breast (not touching the bone), 1 to 1¼ hours.
 Meanwhile, prepare the potatoes and brussels sprouts.